espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 After all previous steps have taken effect, the WSL or docker container should be ready to use.
 Here is an example to show you how to utilize these tools.

-## example project with docker container
+## Example Project with Docker Container

-Using `blink` and `hello_world` projects as examples, If you have more example projects, you can put them in the same folder and mount them together in the IDF Docker image; otherwise, it will take your much more space size on your disk as you need to create one container for each example project, that is not a good solution.
+Using `Blink` and `Hello_world` projects as examples, If you have more example projects, you can put them in the same folder and mount them together in the IDF Docker image; otherwise, it will take your much more space size on your disk as you need to create one container for each example project, that is not a good solution.

 <img src="../../media\tutorials\using_docker_container\example_projects.png" alt="" height="">

-as seen from snapshot above, `blink` and `hello_world` example projects have been put in the same folder and we only need to open this folder with vscode:
+as seen from snapshot above, `Blink` and `Hello_world` example projects have been put in the same folder and we only need to open this folder with vscode:

 <img src="../../media\tutorials\using_docker_container\example_project_vscode.gif" alt="" height="">